What is Data Smoothing?

 Data Smoothing Methods

 The random method, simple moving average, random walk, simple exponential, and exponential moving average are some of the methods that can be used for data smoothing.
-The commonly used methods are discussed as follows:
+The commonly used methods are discussed below:

 1. Simple Exponential